-- Uses a dynamic programming algorithm to choose the highest-scoring set of orfs and start sites. - Not quite an HMM - Allows small overlaps between genes - "small" is user-defined - Scores of genes are not necessarily probabilities. - Score includes component for likelihood of start site
+- Uses a dynamic programming algorithm to choose the highest-scoring set of orfs and start sites. - Similar to the longest increasing subsequence problem we saw before - Not quite an HMM - Allows small overlaps between genes - "small" is user-defined - Scores of genes are not necessarily probabilities. - Score includes component for likelihood of start site